 For example, in the dems and reps problem we may not know the percentages of 1s and 0s.
-To find out we take a random sample, and construct estimate (the sample average), confidence intervals, and p-values.
+To find out, we take a random sample, and construct estimates (the sample average), confidence intervals and p-values.

 How do we construct a confidence interval for the percentage of democrats?

-What would be an interesting null hypothesis for this case?
+What would be an interesting null hypothesis in this case?
+How would we construct a p-value for this null hypothesis?